Cairi-S/tom-poulson/README.md

 - Reduce and expand width of window to confirm that the text in this section responds correctly and looks good on all device widths.
 - Check the text for spelling and grammar errors.

-*Download Button*
+*Download link*

-- Hover over the download button to ensure that the text changes from sentence case to uppercase and becomes underlined.
+- Hover over the download link to ensure that the text changes from sentence case to uppercase and becomes underlined.
 - Click the button on both desktop and mobile devices and check that the PDF download opens in a new window.

 *Reviews*